 What is Crypt0r?

-Crypt0r is categorized as malicious program, a ransomware-type virus.
-Like most computer infections of this type, cyber criminals use it with a purpose to encrypt data (block access to it) and to make ransom demands.
-Ransom note can be found in a text file named "_HELP.txt".
-As a rule, ransomware-type programs rename encrypted files by adding a new extension, in this case it is a unique victim's ID (in our case it is ".aqhATfjK").
-For example, if the file was named "1.jpg", then after encryption it gets renamed to "1.jpg.aqhATfjK" and so on.
-Crypt0r runs a process in Task Manager, it is a process with a name of a random string.
-This infection was discovered by MalwareHunterTeam.
+Discovered by MalwareHunterTeam, Crypt0r is categorized as malicious program, a ransomware-type virus.
+Like most computer infections of this type, cyber criminals use Crypt0r to encrypt data (block access to it) and make ransom demands.
+A ransom message can be found in a text file called "_HELP.txt".
+Ransomware-type programs generally rename encrypted files by adding a new extension, in this case a unique victim ID (such as ".aqhATfjK").
+For example, "1.jpg" becomes "1.jpg.aqhATfjK".
+Crypt0r runs a process in Task Manager, the name of which is a random string.

-According to the "_HELP.txt" ransom note, cyber criminals who developed Crypt0r ransomware have encrypted all data.
-They offer a decryption service (tool/key) that can be acquired by contacting them via firstname.lastname@example.org and providing the appointed personal ID.
-It is unknown what cryptography algorithm (symmetric or asymmetric) is used to encrypt data, however, most cyber criminals use encryptions that generate unique decryption keys (no other keys can be used for decryption).
-Besides, they store these keys in remote servers that are controlled only by them.
-Simply said, most of the times ransomware developers are the only ones who have the right tool (key) that is required for a successful decryption.
-It is unknown what is the price of it, however, it is very likely that all the details regarding the payment (ransom size and so on) are provided once cyber criminals get contacted via the aforementioned email address.
-However, it is not recommended to trust any cyber criminals (ransomware developers), they usually ignore their victims and paying them money (meeting their ransom demands) does not give any positive result.
-In other words, they do not provide the decryption tools/keys and people get scammed.
-Unfortunately, there is no tool that might be capable of decrypting Crypt0r's encryption for free.
-That is why the best and free option in this case is to use a data backup (if there is one created) and to restore files from there.
+According to the "_HELP.txt" ransom message, cyber criminals who developed Crypt0r ransomware have encrypted all data.
+They offer a decryption service - in effect, a tool/key, that can be acquired by contacting them via email@example.com and providing the assigned personal ID.
+The cryptography algorithm (symmetric or asymmetric) used to encrypt data is unknown, however, most cyber criminals use encryptions that generate unique decryption keys (no other keys can be used for decryption).
+Furthermore, they store these keys on remote servers that are controlled only by them.
+Therefore, only ransomware developers have the correct tools or keys required for successful decryption.
+The ransom amount is not known, however, payment details, etc. are likely to be provided when cyber criminals are contacted via the aforementioned email address.
+Despite these demands and threats, do not trust cyber criminals (ransomware developers), since they usually ignore victims even when the ransom demands are met.
+Contacting them will not deliver any positive result.
+No decryption tools/keys are provided and victims are scammed.
+Unfortunately, there are no tools capable of decrypting Crypt0r encryption free of charge.
+The best option in this case is to use a data backup (if one exists) and restore files from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Crypt0r is one of the many ransomware-type programs out there, some other examples are Pdff, XARCryptor and Ahihi.
-The majority of these infections have two things in common: they are designed to encrypt data and to display ransom demanding messages.
-Usually its just the price of the decryption (ransom size) and the encryption algorithm is what makes these computer infections different.
-Typically, ransomware's victims are forced to contact its developers: most of the times used encryption cryptographies are impossible to 'crack'.
-For this reason we recommend to create backups regularly and store them in remote servers or unplugged storage devices.
-Storing backups on a computer will result in its encryption together with all the other regular data.
+Crypt0r is one of many ransomware-type programs available online.
+Some other examples are Pdff, XARCryptor, and Ahihi.
+Most of these infections encrypt data and display ransom-demand messages.
+The cost of decryption (ransom size) and encryption algorithm are usually the only differences between these infections.
+Typically, ransomware victims are encouraged to contact the developers.
+The encryption cryptographies are often impossible to 'crack'.
+Therefore, we recommend that you create regular backups and store them on remote servers or unplugged storage devices.
+Storing backups on an infected computer will simply lead to encryption of backups with regular data.

 How did ransomware infect my computer?

-It is very likely that Crypt0r's developers proliferate this virus using one of these most commonly used ways: spam (email) campaigns, trojans, fake software update tools/fake updaters and untrustworthy software download channels.
-Email spam campaigns are used to proliferate various infections via malicious attachments.
-Typically, ransomware developers attach Microsoft Office document, archive file, PDF document, executable file or some other file and hope that people who received it will download and open it.
-If opened, these attachments infect computers by downloading and installing various viruses such as ransomware.
-Trojans, on the other hand, in order to cause infections must be already installed.
-Once installed, they cause chain infections: these malicious programs are designed to spread other threats/infections.
-Fake software updaters cause infections by downloading and installing viruses instead of the updates, or by exploiting outdated software's bugs, flaws.
-Untrustworthy software download sources such as various free file hosting and freeware download websites, peer-to-peer networks (torrent clients, eMule, etc.), software downloaders/installers other similar channels can be used by cyber criminals who infect computers by presenting infected files as legitimate.
-In such cases people get tricked into downloading and installing malicious programs by themselves.
+Crypt0r's developers proliferate this virus using spam (email) campaigns, trojans, fake software update tools/fake updaters, and untrustworthy software download channels.
+Spam campaigns proliferate various infections via malicious attachments.
+Typically, ransomware developers attach Microsoft Office document, archive file, PDF document, executable file, or other files and hope that users will download and open them.
+If opened, these attachments infect computers by downloading and installing viruses such as ransomware.
+Trojans cause chain infections - these malicious programs proliferate other threats/infections.
+Fake software updaters cause infections by downloading and installing viruses rather than the updates, or by exploiting outdated software bugs/flaws.
+Untrustworthy software download sources such as free file hosting and freeware download websites, peer-to-peer networks (torrent clients, eMule, etc.), software downloaders/installers, other similar channels, are used by cyber criminals to infect computers by presenting infected files as legitimate.
+In these cases, people are tricked into downloading and installing malicious programs.

 How to protect yourself from ransomware infections?

-To prevent computers from being infected through malicious attachments (or web links), avoid opening them if they are received from unknown/suspicious addresses or are presented in irrelevant emails.
+To prevent computer infection through malicious attachments (or web links), avoid opening them if they are received from unknown/suspicious addresses or are presented in irrelevant emails.
 Download software using direct links, trustworthy and official sources only.
-We do not recommend to use various third party downloaders, installers and other unreliable sources that we mentioned earlier.
-There are many cases where these tools are used to proliferate rogue apps that cause computer infections or other problems.
-Update software using tools or implemented functions that are provided by official software developers only, various third party tools should never be used.
-And finally, having a reputable anti-virus/anti-spyware installed and keeping it enabled at all times can be very helpful too.
-There is a high possibility that these tools will be able to stop infections before they can spread or do any damage to a computer or operating system.
+Do not use third party downloaders, installers, and other dubious sources mentioned earlier.
+In many cases, these tools proliferate rogue apps that cause computer infections or other problems.
+Update software using tools or implemented functions that are provided by official software developers only.
+Third party tools should never be used.
+Finally, have a reputable anti-virus/anti-spyware installed and keep it enabled at all times - these tools can stop infections before they can proliferate or do any damage to computers or operating systems.
 If your computer is already infected with Crypt0r, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Crypt0r ransomware's text file ("_HELP.txt"):
+Text presented in Crypt0r ransomware text file ("_HELP.txt"):

 All your files and documents are encrypted by Crypt0r.